 Each summer, an average of 1500 baby birds are brought in by caring individuals and families.
-Since 2001, Baby Bird Volunteers have provided comprehensive onsite care for baby birds.
-With so many baby birds vying for attention, we are always looking for caring volunteers to help us with this huge endeavor at our Hammerly location.
+In 2001, we opened the Baby Bird Program, in which volunteers provide comprehensive onsite care for these baby birds.
+With so many baby birds vying for attention, we are always looking for caring volunteers to help us with this huge endeavor of keeping them all fed.

 Email the Baby Bird Program Coordinator for any questions or concerns: firstname.lastname@example.org.

 - Responsibilities: The Baby Bird Program is in operation from April 17th through August 4th.
 During this 3-month period, we ask our Baby Bird Volunteers to commit to working five 4-hour shifts.
 However, volunteers may sign up for as many shifts as they want.